mvysny/photocloud-frame-slideshow/.github/ISSUE_TEMPLATE.md

 so it is easy for me to overlook bugs which may cause PhotoCloud to be unusable on your device.
 Also, everybody will benefit from the fixed bug or a new feature.

+Since the Google Play revenue is just peanuts, please consider posting a bounty on the bug.
+Posting a bounty drastically reduces the fix time.

 PhotoCloud includes an automatized bug reporting system, so it is possible that I already have a bug report and I'm working on a fix.
 Yet, still please feel free to create a bug and attach a screenshot of the bug, and steps which lead to the bug.